Nordic fund KLP excludes 14 weapons companies on ethical grounds | Business

 "The criterion applies mainly to nuclear weapons and cluster munitions, as well as anti-personnel mines," it said in a statement.
 The other 12 companies are Babcock International Group , China Shipbuilding Industry Co, Dassault Aviation, Elbit Systems, General Dynamics Corp, KBR Inc, L3Harris Technologies, Larsen & Toubro Ltd, Leidos Holdings, Leidos , Leonardo SpA and Thales SA.

 Two of the companies - Elbit Systems and Leonardo - have already been excluded by KLP for other reasons.
-Babcock declined to comment, while none of the other companies were immediately available for comment when contacted by Reuters.
+"Dassault Aviation is at the service of France, its homeland," a Dassault Aviation spokesman said in an emailed response to Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)